Characterizing active learning environments in physics using network analysis and COPUS observations: Results

 \section{Results}

 While five of the six curricula had data collected from more than one section, we chose the section with the highest survey response rate for network analysis.
 Table \ref{tab:metrics} depicts the calculated network metrics for the social networks presented in this paper.
 These values will be discussed in detail in section \ref{sec:discussion-network}.
+Network diagrams for each pedagogy can be found in supplemental material.
+We give a brief discussion of notable features for each pedagogy, and use Modeling Instruction and SCALE-UP network diagrams to illustrate how the pedagogy can manifest in the network.